oasis-tcs/openc2-ap-hunt/ap-hunt-v1.0.md

     * implement at least one approved transfer spec
     * implement `query /datasources` (per AP)
   * make adjustments for argument handling as need determined
+---

+## 3.1 Conformance Targets

+This AP defines two conformance targets:

+ - **TH Producer** -- an OpenC2 Producer that creates and transmits requests consistent with this AP
+ - **TH Consumer** -- an OpenC2 Consumer that receives and processes requests consistent with this AP and returns corresponding responses

+## 3.2 Conformance Requirements

+### 3.2.1 General TH Conformance Requirements

+All TH Producers and Consumers MUST:

+  1. Conform to the requirements of the [OpenC2 Architecture Specification](#openc2-arch-v10)
+  2. Conform to the requirements of the [OpenC2 Language Specification](#openc2-lang-v11)

+### 3.2.2 TH Producer Conformance Requirements

+TH Producers MUST:

+ 1. Generate and transmit the "`query features`" command as defined in Section 4.1 of the [OpenC2 Language Specification](#openc2-lang-v11).
+ 2. Generate and transmit the "`query /huntbooks`" command as defined in this specification and process corresponding responses.
+ 3. Generate and transmit the "`investigate /hunt`" command as defined in this specification and process corresponding responses.

+TH Producers SHOULD:

+ 1. Conform with at least one OpenC2 transfer specification.
+ 2. Generate and transmit the "`query /datasources`" command as defined in this specification and process corresponding responses.

+ ## 3.2.3 TH Consumer Conformance Requirements

+TH Consumers MUST:

+ 1. Receive and process the "`query features`" command as defined in Section 4.1 of the [OpenC2 Language Specification](#openc2-lang-v11) and return corresponding responses.
+ 2. Receive and process the "`query /huntbooks`" command as defined in this specification and return corresponding responses.
+ 3. Receive and process the "`investigate /hunt`" command as defined in this specification and return corresponding responses.

+TH Producers SHOULD:

+ 1. Conform with at least one OpenC2 transfer specification.
+ 2. Receive and process the "`query /datasources`" command as defined in this specification and return corresponding responses.
 -------

 # Annex A. Schemas